Tennis at Central Park and Prospect Park

 Central Park Tennis Service Changes

-- Sign-Ups: Sign-up sheets will be posted on the hour before hourly play is set to begin. (example: Players will be able to sign up for the 3:00 p.m. hour at 2:00 p.m.)
+- Sign-Ups: Sign-up sheets will be posted at the booth.
 The sheets will be located next to the gate on Court 1.

-- Both players must be signed up no later than 10 minutes before the hour.
-For doubles play, all four players must be signed up no more than 10 minutes before the first hour to confirm two hours of play.
+- Both players must be signed up no later than 15 minutes before the hour.
+For doubles play, all four players must be signed up no more than 15 minutes before the first hour to confirm two hours of play.
+Late players will lose their court.

 - Face Coverings: Wearing a face covering is mandatory while waiting for, entering, and leaving the courts.
 Face coverings are not required when on your assigned court.